 Welcome to Montessori Nature’s guide to Montessori Toddler Online Resources.
-You may be a new teacher in the Montessori classroom who is looking for inspiration, or a parent who recently heard about Montessori method but doesn’t know really where to start, or you are simply searching for more ideas.
-I hope this post will help you to navigate towards great materials and save you some time!
+You may be a new teacher in the Montessori classroom who is looking for inspiration or a parent who recently heard about the Montessori method but doesn’t know really where to start, or you are simply searching for more ideas.
+I hope this post will help you to navigate toward great materials and save you some time!

 Montessori Toddler Curriculum: